 The room was infused with Thai floral aromas, traditionally used to help aid the respiratory system and the skin.
 I could feel my whole body soak in the aromas and the steam in an ultimately relaxing experience, before cooling off in the rain shower again.

 The black soap is a 100% natural, organic soap made from olive and argan oil and either eucalyptus or neroli essential oils.
-This is applied to your whole body, followed by a 5 minute herbal steam to soak in all the beneficial properties.
-Back on the hot stone bed, my therapist washed all the soap off my body in a gentle rinse, before a deep exfoliation using a special single use Kessa glove.
-After which, I was completely rinsed and enjoyed a shampoo, condition and head massage.
+This is applied to your whole body, followed by 5-minute herbal steam to soak in all the beneficial properties.
+Back on the hot stone bed, my therapist washed all the soap off my body in a gentle rinse, before a deep exfoliation using a special single-use Kessa glove.
+After which, I was completely rinsed and enjoyed a shampoo, condition, and head massage.

-An ice cool down follows, I was offered a bowl of crushed ice to put on my skin.
+An ice-cool down follows I was offered a bowl of crushed ice to put on my skin.
 The hot/cold contrast is what makes this experience extra special and is hugely beneficial for the immune system.
 It was then time for the mud therapy.
-The mud was applied over my whole body by my therapist after which I could relax and let it absorb as a gentle steam infused the room.
+The mud was applied over my whole body by my therapist after which I could relax and let it absorb as gentle steam infused the room.

 After rinsing off with a cool shower, I was led into the salt cave therapy room.
 The walls in the beautifully designed room are made from Himalayan salt bricks.
 A salt generator gradually releases a fine mist into the air.

-This is a truly special room that has a unique energy to it as I took time to soak it all in, leaving me feeling completely relaxed, energised and glowing.
+This is a truly special room that has a unique energy to it as I took time to soak it all in, leaving me feeling completely relaxed, energized, and glowing.